 Unless you have oily skin, and I do mean oily, you’ll want to steer clear of this cleanser.

 Prior to writing this review, I researched dozens of reviews on MakeupAlley from customers who either purchased or received a sample of Origins Mint Wash, and I noticed a very clear distinction between customers who have oily skin and those with every other type of skin.

 Those with very oily skin seemed as if they had found an answer to oiliness and finally felt like they had “squeaky clean skin.”
 As a side note, “squeaky clean” is not the feeling you should be going for.
 “Dry” is actually not a skin type at all, but rather a result of the products you’re using.
 Your skin should never feel tight after you cleanse.
 If it does, the products you’re using are to blame.

 Other users couldn’t believe how dry and flaky their skin had become as a result of this cleanser.
-There were complaints of burning, redness and leftover residue after rinsing.
-One reviewer compared this cleanser to “a science experimint [sic] gone wrong.”
+There were complaints of burning, redness, and leftover residue after rinsing.
+One reviewer compared this cleanser to “a science experiment [sic] gone wrong.”